 Our most significant risk exposure in the legacy FG business continues to be our reinsurance of Puerto Rico insured bonds.
-As of December 31, 2017, our total Puerto Rico par outstanding was \$132.4 million consisting primarily of bonds issued by the Puerto Rico Highway and Transportation Authority (PRHTA) and the Municipal Finance Authority (MFA) in the amount of \$91.5 million and \$36.9 million, respectively.
+As of December 31, 2018, our total Puerto Rico par outstanding was \$126.2 million, consisting primarily of bonds issued by the Puerto Rico Highway and Transportation Authority (PRHTA) and the Municipal Finance Authority (MFA) in the amount of \$91.5 million and \$30.8 million, respectively.
 The PRHTA exposure breaks down further into \$61.0 million and \$30.5 million of "Highway" and "Transportation" bonds, respectively, and are backed by various special revenues.

-As of December 31, 2017, we had less par outstanding exposures to the Puerto Rico Electric Power Authority (PREPA) and the Commonwealth General Obligation (GO) bonds, consisting of \$3.5 million and \$0.5 million, respectively.
-Our total Puerto Rico par outstanding at year-end 2017 reflected a reduction during the year of \$7.8 million due to principal payments on the MFA bonds.
-All other Puerto Rico par amounts remained the same.
+Other outstanding exposures in Puerto Rico are related to the Puerto Rico Electric Power Authority (PREPA) and the Commonwealth General Obligation (GO) bonds, consisting of \$3.5 million and \$0.5 million, respectively.
+Our total Commonwealth of Puerto Rico par outstanding at year-end 2018 reflected a reduction during the year of \$6.2 million due primarily to principal payments on the MFA bonds.

 Beginning January 1, 2016, a number of Puerto Rico credits defaulted on bond payments.
-As a result, we have now paid claims on all of our exposures except MFA (and we have paid loss adjustment expenses (LAE) on MFA).
-As of December 31, 2017, we have paid cumulative claims and LAE totaling \$3.5 million on all Puerto Rico exposures.
+As a result, we have now paid claims on all of our exposures except MFA, for which we have only paid loss adjustment expenses.
+As of December 31, 2018, we have paid cumulative claims and LAE totaling \$8.9 million on all Puerto Rico exposures.
 As discussed further below, PRHTA, PREPA and the Commonwealth GOs have each filed for a form of bankruptcy protection (Title III) pursuant to the legislation passed by the U.S. Congress in 2016, while our MFA exposure has not.

-In last year's letter, I discussed the background and context of the financial crisis in Puerto Rico, which has its roots going back more than a decade.
-The causes of the Puerto Rico's crisis stem largely from fiscal mismanagement by successive governments in Puerto Rico and excessive borrowing, particularly borrowing to meet operating expenses.
-Instead of working to control spending to meet existing obligations, over several years, Puerto Rico's leaders created an extensive and complex debt structure to incur excessive debt, consisting of 18 different government agencies that issued different securities with different collateral and sometimes conflicting and competing revenue sources.
-The weakness of Puerto Rico's economy over the years was further exacerbated by the 2008 financial crisis and its aftermath, including a shrinking population, as many Puerto Rico residents, who are U.S. citizens, left the island due to high unemployment and the lack of economic growth.
+In previous year's letters, I have discussed the background and context of the financial crisis in Puerto Rico, which has its roots going back more than a decade.
+In short, the causes of Puerto Rico's crisis stem largely from fiscal mismanagement by successive governments in Puerto Rico and excessive borrowing, particularly borrowing to meet operating expenses.
+Instead of working to control spending to meet existing obligations, over several years Puerto Rico's leaders created an extensive and complex debt structure to incur excessive debt, consisting of 18 different government agencies that issued different securities with different collateral and sometimes conflicting and competing revenue sources.
+The weakness of Puerto Rico's economy over the years was further exacerbated by the 2008 financial crisis and its aftermath, followed by Hurricane Maria in September 2017, resulting in a shrinking population as many Puerto Rico residents, who are U.S. citizens, left the island due to high unemployment and the lack of economic growth.

-To deal with the worsening debt crisis in Puerto Rico, in June 2016 the U.S. Congress passed the Puerto Rico Oversight, Management and Economic Stability Act (PROMESA), which mandated the formation of an oversight board (Oversight Board) to attempt to work through Puerto Rico's financial situation and essentially do what Puerto Rico's governmental leaders had been unable to accomplish.
+To deal with the debt crisis in Puerto Rico as the credit defaults began in January 2016, the U.S. Congress in June 2016 passed the Puerto Rico Oversight, Management and Economic Stability Act (PROMESA), which mandated the formation of an oversight board (Oversight Board) to attempt to work through Puerto Rico's financial situation and essentially do what Puerto Rico's governmental leaders had been unable to accomplish.

-The intention of Congress, as stated by the Congressmen who enacted PROMESA, was to allow Puerto Rico to file a form of bankruptcy under Title III of the Act, but only after all consensual negotiations with creditors mandated under Title VI of the Act were pursued and failed.
-Title III of PROMESA provides for a process analogous to a voluntary bankruptcy process under Chapter 9 of the United States Bankruptcy Code.
-Unfortunately, the Oversight Board ignored the intent of Congress and filed Title III bankruptcy for the Commonwealth and other entities right after a short stay on lawsuits expired, without pursuing negotiations with creditors in any meaningful way.
+The intention of Congress was to allow Puerto Rico to file a form of bankruptcy under Title III of the Act, but only after all consensual negotiations with creditors mandated under Title VI of the Act were pursued and failed.
+Unfortunately, in 2017 the Oversight Board ignored the intent of Congress and filed Title III bankruptcy for the Commonwealth and other entities right after a short stay on lawsuits expired, without pursuing negotiations with creditors in any meaningful way.
 As mentioned, the Title III filings include our exposure to PRHTA, PREPA and the Commonwealth GOs.
 MFA remains outside of Title III.